 5. Keysight Technologies

-Keysight Technologies specializes in electronic measurement solutions and offers advanced AFM systems that integrate with their broader suite of electronic and optical measurement tools.
+Keysight Technologies specializes in electronic measurement solutions and offers advanced AFM systems that integrate with its broader suite of electronic and optical measurement tools.

 Keysight recently updated its AFM platform with enhanced imaging modes and a new control system that allows for faster and more precise measurements, catering to the needs of semiconductor and life science research.